suvodhoy/blog.admastermind.com/content/tutorials/google_adwords_editor_import_csv.md

 Author: Salil Panikkaveettil
 Summary: This tutorial shows how to import a prebuilt adwords campaign csv file into google adwords editor and upload it.

-We at [Admastermind](https://www.admastermind.com/ "AdMasterMind Website") have created numerous [free adwords campaigns]({tag}google adwords campaigns "free adwords campaigns") for users to download and use.
+We at [AdNabu](https://www.adnabu.com/ "AdNabu Website") have created numerous [free adwords campaigns]({tag}google adwords campaigns "free adwords campaigns") for users to download and use.
 The following is a step by step procedure on how to use the csv file using adwords editor to start your adwords campaign.

 Download and Install Adwords Editor
 -----------------------------------